faathirchikal/kalbe-python-workshop-2025/README.md

 5. Done, you can navigate the notebook as you wish

 ## Data Overview
-This project data is about retail sales for each product category with additional information like discount, promotion, competitor pricing etc. you can download it from here: [Online Retail II UC](https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci)
+This project data is about retail sales for each product category with additional information like discount, promotion, competitor pricing etc. you can download it from here: [Online Retail II UC](https://www.kaggle.com/datasets/mashlyn/online-retail-ii-uci) and put them in data/raw/ folder
 Data definition:
 | Column               | Type      | Description |
 |----------------------|-----------|-------------|